MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

 Fasten the Y-Axis bearing block to the other end of the 470mm C-Beam using M5x12BHCS

 !!! tip
-    The Y-Axis Bearing Block is used as a stopper to install the rails - it will be removed later, so there is no need to threadlock it.
+    The Y-Axis Bearing Block will be a reference surface for the ends of the rails.
+You will remove it in a few steps, so there is no need to threadlock it now.

 ![fasten the Y-Axis bearing block to the other end of the 470mm C-Beam aluminium profile using M5x12mm BHCS](../img/y_axis_assembly/y_axis_step_14.png){: .shadow}